Breast Enlargement (Augmentation) Surgery & Price Guide

-During your consultation, surgeons will give you specific instructions regarding their preferred method of aftercare for breast enlargement surgery patients.
+During the consultation, surgeons will give the patient-specific instructions regarding their preferred method of aftercare for breast enlargement surgery patients.

-After your breast enlargement surgery, you will likely be able to return home the same day or the day after.
-Before you leave the hospital, a post-operative appointment will be arranged so you can meet with your surgeon within the following two weeks.
-During this appointment, your surgeon will examine your breasts, remove any non-dissolvable stitches and address any surgical complications.
+Before leaving the hospital, a post-operative appointment will be arranged so patients can meet with their surgeon within the following two weeks.
+During this appointment, the surgeon will examine the breasts, remove any non-dissolvable stitches and address any surgical complications.

-As part of your breast enlargement aftercare process, your surgeon will give you specific time frames and advice regarding things such as time off work, sports & exercise, driving etc. These time frames can differ greatly from surgeon to surgeon.
-It is therefore important to follow the specific advice that your surgeon gives you, as it is specific to your recovery.
+As part of the breast enlargement aftercare process, the surgeon will give specific time frames and advice regarding things such as time off work, sports and exercise, driving etc. These time frames can differ greatly from surgeon to surgeon.
+It is therefore important to follow the specific advice that the surgeon gives, as it is specific to the individual patient's recovery.

 Time off work

 The time patients need to take off work after breast enlargement surgery depends on the type of work they do.

 If the job requires any level of manual labour, patients may have to take a minimum of one full week off.
 If lifting heavy objects, reaching for objects above the head, or very strenuous physical work is required, then some patients may need four weeks off work.